• Japanese

 * Organizational boundary in the GHG Protocol: Financial control approach

 * Scope 1 and 2 GHG emissions calculation scope: Carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), HFCs (hydrofluorocarbons), PFCs (perfluorocarbons), SF6 (sulfur hexafluoride), NF3 (Nitrogen trifluoride).
-However, only CO2 and HFCs are emitted in the JFR Group's business processes.
+However, in the JFR Group’s business processes, CO2, HFCs, and SF6 are included in the calculations.

 *1 Water usage and emissions are the same volume.